Bitcoin Is Not the Harbinger of Financial Change, but DeFi Is | Benzinga

 For the first time in history, we can revamp how the financial world operates.
 At its fundamental level, this world is currently based on contracts enforced by corruptible human minds.
 This is the entire story of the banking sector and financial markets—from stock brokers like Robinhood to the leading forex trading platforms.
 Instead of occupying a labyrinth of institutions to make money in this arena’s flow, blockchain-powered smart contracts can occupy that space.

 First put forward by cryptographer Nick Szabo in 1997, smart contracts now have the key ingredient they initially needed—blockchain.
 As computer programs that are stored inside a blockchain, they can automatically execute contracts without the risk of being falsified.
-In other words, there no longer exists a barrier to supplant all the functions that an entity such as Citadel now performs:
+In other words, there no longer exists a barrier to supplant all the functions that current financial entities now perform:

 - Market Maker into Automated Market Maker (AMM): Permissionless smart contract—dApp—that utilizes liquidity pools instead of buyers and sellers.